semantic-flow/sflo/documentation/facet.md

 ---
-id: 33hi315wuis0ghnuy09bp2z
+id: facets
-title: Facet
+title: facets
 desc: ''
-updated: 1755995326929
+updated: 1756899195620
 created: 1755993727401
 ---

-A way of categorizing  is by their facets
+A way of categorizing a [[concept.platform-element]]